MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-polygon-to-s2cells-function.md

    - S2 cell level 5 might prove to be good for covering countries.
    - S2 cell level 16 can cover dense and relatively small Manhattan (New York) neighborhoods.
    - S2 cell level 11 can be used for covering suburbs of Australia.
-* Query run time and memory consumption might differ due to different S2 cell level values.
+* Query run time and memory consumption might differ because of different S2 cell level values.

 > [!WARNING]
 > Covering a large-area polygon with small-area cells can lead to a huge amount of covering cells.
 As a result, the query might return null.